ffeliciodeveloper/flutter-codelabs/README.md

-# flutter_dev
+# Codelabs Study

-author: Cezary Żelisko
+author: Fernando

 ## About
 The repository contains a workspace adapted to the development of applications using the Flutter framework.
 The workspace with all necessary dependencies is organized in a Docker container.